ScaryPoppins/shelfie1/README.md

     * The endpoint should respond with the 'all good' status code if the product is successfully updated.
 * Write a method in Form that sends an axios request to the endpoint you just wrote.
     * The method should send the values stored in state in the request.
-    * Once the response comes back from the server, invoke the method that gets all the products that was passed from App to Form in Part 1.
+    * Once the response comes back from the server, invoke the method that gets the inventory list that was passed from App to Form in Part 1.
 * The updating method should fire when a user clicks the 'Save Changes' button.

 ## Competencies